 The local authority recognises its obligations to ensure that nursery provision is available to all children who have attained the statutory age.
 It aims to ensure that there is provision accessible from the child's home.
 It is the responsibility of the child's parents/carers to make arrangements for the child to be accompanied whilst travelling to nursery provision.
 Therefore, any transport assistance to nursery/early education providers will only be granted where exceptional circumstances apply to the child.

 Additional Information

-For further information regarding eligibility for home to school transport contact the Education Transport Team, Doughty Road depot, Doughty Road, Grimsby, DN32 0LL.
-Telephone: (01472) 326291 (Option 2), e-mail: schooltransport@nelincs.gov.uk.
+For further information regarding eligibility for home to school transport contact the Education Transport Team via

+Telephone: (01472) 326291 (Option 2), or e-mail: schooltransport@nelincs.gov.uk.

 Further Information